darkn3rd/microframework/express/ansible/README.md

 I am excited about this project, but in using the technology at its current state (July 2016), I had some poignant realizations:

 * `ansible-container` is excessively slow, several minutes compared to seconds with the docker toolset.
-* now layering leads to fat redundant containers
+* NO layering leads to fat redundant containers
 * playbooks can be frightfully more complex

 For the last point, compare the following snippets: